kaleoyster/actuarial-model-nbi/README.md

 <h1 align='center'>

-🌉  Actuarial Analysis of Bridges 🌟
+🌉  Bridge Actuarial Analysis 🌟
 </h1>

 ![actuarial hexagon](images/hexagon-actuarial.png)

 - Bridges are critical infrastructure whose maintenance is a key responsibility for both government and private organizations.
 - Costly to build and repair, bridges are valuable assets that can benefit from improved predictive maintenance.
 - In this work, we present a novel, straightforward, non-parametric method for doing so based on actuarial life tables.

 ### 🎯 Objective
 - The objective of this research study is to develop a measure / method for computing bridge maintenance frequency.